Daytripper

 I use TypeScript, Rust, and React on a daily basis and love them.
 I used to daily drive NixOS with KDE Plasma (you can check out my dotfiles, they’re not half bad) but now just use macOS and reserve NixOS for my desktop at home.
 I design everything for myself and for others using Figma.

 I’m often asked, “hey Lexi, what kind of programming do you do?”, and I never quite know how to answer.
 I do everything.
 Frontend!
 Backend!
 Embedded hardware!
 Mobile apps!
 Compilers!
 Infrastructure!
-I find it immensely enjoyable to learn how shit works and go down rabbit holes, and I pick up whatever’s needed to build what I’m excited about.
+I find it immensely enjoyable to learn how shit works and plunge down rabbit holes, and I pick up whatever’s needed to build what I’m excited about.

 9-year-old me making friends with a cool robot I made: